 All of this may make it sound like a 529 account is a great way to pay for your coding bootcamp education, but unless a bootcampis provided through an eligible college or university, it is not eligible to receive 529 funds.
 Mostcoding bootcamps like DigitalCrafts are considered non-accredited, certificate-granting post-secondary programs, so a 529 plan is not applicable.

 If you're researching how to pay for your bootcamp education, check out these resources:

 Ready to take the next step in your career?
-Download our course catalog for more information about our programs.
+Learn more about our programs.